xiao-mantou/GamingTweaks/README.md

 Philosophy:
-- [x] Possible performance related problems should be reported directly to Microsoft, nVidia, AMD and/or the Game Develop Studio to address them so that everyone can have the benefit.
+- [x] Possible performance related problems should be reported directly to Microsoft, nVidia, AMD and/or the Game Develop Studio to address them so that everyone gets the same benefit.
-- [x] A perfect OS does not need to be tweaked, same goes for games but that will happen due to several things (bugs, different PC configurations, Engine related problems, etc.)
+- [x] A perfect OS does not need to be tweaked, the same goes for games in general but that will never happen due to several things e.g. bugs, different PC configurations, Engine related problems, etc.
-- [x] I do not claim to be the "tweak master" but I'm a long time experienced gamer and had the chance to get an in-sight few into Windows itself.
+- [x] I do not claim to be the "tweak master" but I'm a long time experienced gamer and had the chance to get an insight into the Windows kernel (Windows XP - 7).

 ## Guide Index